PO Box 9021, Wilmington, DE 19809, USA

 (*):on both Antigua & Barbuda DM

 Eleutherodactylus johnstonei is widespread throughout the Lesser Antilles.
-It has recently been introduced on Dominica.
+It was introduced on Dominica in the 1980s.

 Eleutherodactylus amplinympha

-Eleutherodactylus amplinympha is most common in the transition zone between the montane rainforeet and elfin woodland, but the range also extends over a broader range of altitudes, co-existing with Eleutherodactylus martinicensis.
+Recently discovered, Eleutherodactylus amplinympha only occurs in the highlands of Dominica where it is most common in the transition zone between the montane rainforeet and elfin woodland.
+But it also can be found in a broader range of altitudes, and co-existing with Eleutherodactylus martinicensis.

 Eleutherodactylus martinicensis

-Eleutherodactylus martinicensis is a regional endemic in the Lesser Antilles.
-On Dominica, it is abundant in teh rainforest, and uncommon in dry coastal forest.
+is a regional endemic on several islands in the Lesser Antilles.
+On Dominica, it is abundant in the rainforest, and uncommon in dry coastal forest.

 Local populations are being displaced on Dominica by Eleutherodactylus johnstonei along part of the west (or Caribbean) coast.